Sections Of This Article:

 Many aspects of watch design come from the relevant practicalities, such as the rounded edges on pocket watches to prevent them getting snagged on fabric, and the numerous advances in accuracy through the history of watchmaking that still influence the design of timepiece movements., often shown off as part of the timepiece aesthetics, these days.

-Recently engineering is often used as impressive accomplishment it its own right rather than it needing to have any practical use, such as complications which show the position of the planets, or the
+Recently engineering is often used as impressive accomplishment it its own right rather than it needing to have any practical use, such as complications which show the position of the planets.

-People today want uniqueness and individuality, innovation and/or tradition.
-People are now more interested in the artistic rather than functional attributes (such as story, concept, aesthetics etc.) of items like watches, than they ever have been, especially since the practicality of timekeeping is no longer really necessary on a watch, and certainly not its main function, as shown by the existence of the Haldeman H9:
+People today want uniqueness and individuality, innovation and/or links with tradition.
+People are now more interested than they ever have been in the artistic rather than functional attributes (such as story, concept, aesthetics etc.) of items like watches, especially since the practicality of timekeeping is no longer really necessary on a watch, and certainly not its main function, as shown by the existence of the Haldeman H9:

 . . . which uses a tourbillon even though it has no time-display at all.
-Some watch complications such as moon phase, or tides, which, while originally rooted in practicalities, are these days more about the story and/or aesthetic interest than functional necessity.
+Some watch complications such as moon phase, or tides, which, while originally rooted in practicalities, are these days more about the story and/or aesthetic interest than functional necessity, for most people at least.

 Some of the changes due to engineering developments led to big shifts in the watch industry, such as the quartz crisis which resulted in further polarization between fine watchmaking and the design of ordinary practical watches.